String in, string out symmetric encryption

 | Database ID masking | Hashids (not secure) | Proper encryption |

-oboron crate)
+oboron crate

-oboron-cli
+oboron-cli crate

-(ob and obz
+(ob and obz binaries)